org-tigris-jsapar/jsapar/docs/introduction.md

 That is all you need to parse a CSV file.
 As you can see with this example the library works with `java.io.Reader` so the data source is not actually limited to just files, it can be of any text data source.

 The example above is a small simple example.
-For larger data sources you probably want to implement a different event listener that handles each line immediately as it is parsed.
+For larger data sources you probably want to implement a different line consumer that handles each line immediately as it is parsed.
 That way you will never load the whole content of the data source in the memory.

 If you rather work with your own Java bean class directly instead of getting Line objects, you probably want to look at the